changeworld/azure-docs.it-it/articles/cognitive-services/form-recognizer/tutorial-bulk-processing.md

             "includeSubFolders": includeSubFolders
        },
     }
-    if model_id=="-1": # if you don't already have a model you want to retrain.
-In this case, we create a model and use it to extract the key-value pairs
+    if model_id=="-1": # If you don't already have a model you want to retrain.
+In this case, we create a model and use it to extract the key/value pairs.
       try:
           resp = post(url = post_url, json = body, headers = headers)
           if resp.status_code != 201: